Integer Programming for Generalized Causal Bootstrap Designs: Simulations on real data

 All three bootstrap methods achieve lower-than-nominal coverage for the completely randomized design, due to the heavy-tailed nature of GDP data, which causes $\hat{F}_a$ to converge slowly.
 This problem is particularly acute for the completely randomized design, which has high likelihood of assigning the largest GDP countries to the same treatment group.
 By contrast, the matched-pairs design balances the treated and controlled outcomes, improving the convergence of $\hat{F}_a$ and thus the coverage of the sampling bootstrap and our method.
+We provide more discussion of the observed undercoverage in Section~\ref{sec:appendix:undercoverage}.

 The conservative variance estimators fare well at achieving close-to-nominal coverage.
 For the doubly robust estimator under matched-pairs---the setup which achieves the best power here---the conservative estimator has the narrowest CI widths for small effect sizes (less than 2.5\%), but for large effect size (over 10\%), its CI widths become larger than those of the sampling bootstrap.
 Our optimal causal bootstrap maintains a stable of improvement of at least 11\% in CI widths relative to the sampling bootstrap, across effects sizes.
 We emphasize that analytical variance bounds are not typically available for more complex designs, whereas our procedure extends as long as the treatment covariance matrix is available.